WVURAIL/dspira-lessons/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

 - **Sequence of activities:** - The Teacher Notes for each part provide more details.

-    INTRO - The students can run through this sequence of activities to build a rudimentary understanding of the concepts and exposure to the horn telescope.
+    **INTRO:** The students can run through this sequence of activities to build a rudimentary understanding of the concepts and exposure to the horn telescope

     a.
 These 4 activities could be grouped together so that smaller groups could work with the horn telescope for the one hands on activity.

     b.
 The students may have had some of these experiences if other lesson mosdules have been done (Basic Observational Tools)

-    1. The students collect spectra at different galactic longitudes along the galactic plane in quadrants II and III.
+     **PART I** The students collect spectra at different galactic longitudes along the galactic plane in quadrants II and III.

     a.
 The student analyze the spectra to determine the relative velocity of the detected hydrogen.

     b.
 The students determine that the galaxy is rotating.

-    2. The students then collect spectra at different galactic longitudes along the galactic plane in quadrant I.
+    **PART II** The students then collect spectra at different galactic longitudes along the galactic plane in quadrant I.

     a.
 Assuming circular motion of the galaxy, the speed of the tangent point along the observation line is calculated.

     b.
 A graph showing galactic speed vs distance from the galactic center is created using these results.

     c.
 This graph is compared to the graph expected in different models of mass distribution in the galaxy.

 ### Part 1: Galactic Quadrants II & III Observation